kowshika-n/kowshika-n.github.io/leadgen.md

   - PDF Conversion and more.

-I have delivered leads for customers in multiple industries such as Medicine, Pharma, Cosmetics, Automobile, Manufacturing, Non-Profits, etc...
+I have delivered leads for customers in multiple industries such as Legal, Pharma, Cosmetics, Automobile, Logistics, Transport, Manufacturing, Education, Non-Profits, etc.

 I have also worked on projects related to hotel management with the knowledge of the hospitality field and familiarity with online sites like Tripadvisor, Booking.com, Agoda, Expedia.